Fire–vegetation feedbacks and alternative stable states: Klamath Mountains

 An example of alternative stable states and fire can be found in the Klamath Mountains, in northwestern California.
 The fire regime of this area before European settlement burned in intervals of 5–75 years, and Native Americans, including the Karuk Tribe, used, and continue to use, fire to manage the landscapes.
-Three dominant vegetation types are common and neighboring in this region; scleropyhll shrub land, conifer forests, and plantation conifer forests.
+Three dominant vegetation types are common and neighboring in this region; sclerophyll shrub land, conifer forests, and plantation conifer forests.
 Sclerophyllous vegetation is medium to tall shrubs and trees, and are considered pyrogenic and recover quickly after fire due to a number of fire adaptations, such as re-sprouting lignotubers and seeds that survive fire.
 Closed conifer forests contain a medium to tall overstory of conifers and a shade-tolerant understory.
 Conifer-dominated forests burn less frequently, and can have low to high severity fire events.
 High severity events can be stand-replacing events that kill all dominant vegetation.
 Plantations in this area grow the commercially valuable Douglas fir, are densely and uniformly spaced, do not usually have hardwoods, and have grass and shrubs in the understory.
 These plantations are more flammable than neighboring mixed conifer forests.